 We've got a good one for you today.
 A teardown of MyGlass, yes that's right, the Google Glass companion app, has given us what looks like the entire Google Games Service feature list.
 You just can't make this stuff up.

 The games service probably has nothing to do with Google Glass; Glass can't run complex apps.
 The Glass team accidentally shipped the full suite of Google Play Services with their new app, which is not normal.
 Read More

 If you haven't heard, Google+ is getting an events feature.
 "Party at Ron's house, 9pm on Friday, who's coming?" - that sort of thing.
 News of G+ Events leaked, surprisingly, through Google Calendar.
 Someone discovered G+ Events code in GCal - Apparently there will be some integration.
 Sounds plausible.

 The Android app, of course, is going to need to support the fancy new events feature too.
 The other day in our AP chat, Eric pointed out a hidden section in the G+ App's navigation list.
-The list appears to end after "Local" but there's actually a blank button underneath Local, and tapping on the blank spot it will trigger a button highlight.
 Read More

 Google I/O is coming and it's time to get excited!
 It's like Christmas in June!
 It will be here in just a few Read More

 short agonizing weeks - and we need to prepare.
 There is background information you need to know, rumors you should have in mind, and past announcements and acquisitions that need to be remembered.
 Google always leaves little news breadcrumbs for those that pay attention, and I pay attention.